-Module GCISCB1 Engineering Geology (Civil)1B

-Programme BEng Tech Civil Engineering (3 year and 4 year)

-NQF-level 5

-NQF credits 7

-Presentation Semester 2

-Purpose To provide the student with a general understanding of the science of geology including the structure of the earth, and the rocks and minerals that make up the crust of the earth, the interpretation of natural features in the rock formations of the environment, rock mass strengths and how the geology of an area influences the siting of excavations and other construction management and building undertakings.
+Module GCISCB1 Engineering Geology (Civil)1B Programme BEng Tech Civil Engineering (3 year and 4 year) NQF-level 5 NQF credits 7 Presentation Semester 2 Purpose To provide the student with a general understanding of the science of geology including the structure of the earth, and the rocks and minerals that make up the crust of the earth, the interpretation of natural features in the rock formations of the environment, rock mass strengths and how the geology of an area influences the siting of excavations and other construction management and building undertakings.
 Pass requirements The semester mark makes up 50% of the final mark.
 The exam mark makes up 50% of final mark.
 A subminimum of 40% is required for the semester mark, for entry to the final assessment.
+Module learning outcor nes: On completion of this learning event, the student should be able to:

-Module learning outcomes: On completion of this learning event, the student should be able to:
+e learning outcomes: On completion of this learning event, the student should be able to: